Kava-Labs/kvtool/contrib/valval/readme.md

 ```

 Then run this with the new tag:

 ```sh
 KAVA_IMAGE_TAG=local docker-compose up --force-recreate
 ```

 Note that `--force-recreate` is necessary if run previously.
-It will force the image tag from the environment to be picked up even if the containers have already been created.
+It will force the
+image tag from the environment to be picked up even if the containers have
+already been created.

-## how to add a validator
+## How to add a validator

-The intention of this code is to use it to run enough validators to get consensus after replacing
+The intention of this code is to use it to run enough validators to get
-the top validators in mainnet data to do things like test upgrade migrations on a mirror of mainnet.
+consensus after replacing the top validators in mainnet data to do things like
-That means that if more validators are needed to run with >66.7% of consensus power, more validators
+test upgrade migrations on a mirror of mainnet.
+That means that if more
+validators are needed to run with >66.7% of consensus power, more validators may
-may need to be added here.
+need to be added here.
 This is how:

-1. update all the shell scripts in this directory (`gen.sh`, `clean.sh`, `copy-gen.sh`) to iterate counting to the new number
+1. update all the shell scripts in this directory (`gen.sh`, `clean.sh`,
+   `copy-gen.sh`) to iterate counting to the new number example: changing from
-example: changing from 10 -> 11 validators
+   10 -> 11 validators

 ```diff
 --- gen.sh
 +++ gen.sh